B R O W S E ....

 Headphones and portable charger!

 Febreeze is a MUST if you can’t wash your clothes!
-You will get wet and sometimes the rain can make your clothes musty!
-This is perfect to help you smell fresh no matter what!
+You will get wet, and sometimes the rain can make your clothes musty!
+This is perfect for helping you smell fresh no matter what!